oleksandrbalan/textflow/README.md

 Text Flow library for Jetpack Compose.

 Allows to display a text which wraps around an image (or any other Composable).

+From version 1.2.0 now supports both Material 2 and Material 3 themes.

 ## Examples